Click ‘+’ to expand resources. Click ‘-‘ to close resources.

 Please note that this map is a work in progress and we are still quality checking information, working on making it more user-friendly and adding more information.

-The PA Water Trails Mini Grant Program is now OPEN.
-These mini grants can be used to support projects on designated PA Water Trails that improve access to these recreational treasures.
+The PA Water Trails Mini Grant Program grants can be used to support projects on designated PA Water Trails that improve access to these recreational treasures.

-The Pennsylvania Lake Management Society (PALMS), with funding from the Pennsylvania Department of Environmental Protection, is pleased to be able to offer assistance to landowners, non-profits, county conservation districts and municipalities to address lake-related issues of critically eroded shorelines, excess nutrient loading, and aquatic invasive species that degrade the quality of lakes in the Commonwealth.
-Through this program, we are offering a limited number of grants on a competitive basis, up to $24,000 each, to correct identified lake problems.
-Priority will be given to projects that a) propose to address watershed impairments identified in the Commonwealth’s 303(d) list and b) plan to direct at least 85% of the funds to direct implementation costs.
-All projects must include an educational and outreach component, some examples, but not limited to; workshops, project signage/kiosk, videos, handouts, etc. All printed material will need to be reviewed and approved by PALMS.
+The Pennsylvania Lake Management Society (PALMS), with funding from the Pennsylvania Department of Environmental Protection, offers assistance to landowners, non-profits, county conservation districts and municipalities to address lake-related issues of critically eroded shorelines, excess nutrient loading, and aquatic invasive species that degrade the quality of lakes in the Commonwealth.
+This program offers a limited number of grants on a competitive basis, up to $24,000 each, to correct identified lake problems.
+Priority will is given to projects that a) propose to address watershed impairments identified in the Commonwealth’s 303(d) list and b) plan to direct at least 85% of the funds to direct implementation costs.
+All projects must include an educational and outreach component, some examples, but not limited to; workshops, project signage/kiosk, videos, handouts, etc.

 The Alliance for the Chesapeake Bay has released this Alliance DEIJ Terminology Guide to facilitate communication with all audiences in a way that is sensitive to DEIJ considerations.
 It is a general guide, subject to change and edits.

 Access to many Equity, Diversity, Inclusion, and Racial Justice Resources for Nonprofits are available on this River Network webpage.
 They include articles, books, blogs, videos, and more.